microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

     This is the code that deploys the contract to the blockchain.

-1. Select **Integrated Terminal** from Visual Studio Code's **View** menu to open an integrated terminal.
+1. Select **Terminal** from Visual Studio Code's **View** menu to open an integrated terminal.
 If you are using Windows, make sure the language selected for the integrated terminal is PowerShell.
 Then execute the following command in the integrated terminal to compile the  contract:

 	```shell
 	truffle compile